KelvinHere/book-review-app/README.md

     - A Heroku account
     - [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed locally, instructions in [this link](https://devcenter.heroku.com/articles/heroku-cli)

-1. Create a Heroku account and login
+1. Login to your Heroku account
 2. Click New > App
 3. Give the app a name, select a region and create the app
-4. Setup enviromental variables in Heroku
+4. Setup enviromental variables in Heroku :-
     - Select your app in Heroku and click settings
     - Under Config Vars set up the key value pairs as below
     - IP = 0.0.0.0